pal1000/mesa-dist-win/buildscript/readme.md

 The script acts like a Wizard asking for the following during execution:
 - architecture for which you want to build mesa - type "y " for x64, otherwise x86 is selected;
 - if you need to build LLVM.
 You only need to do it once for each architecture you target when new version is out and this doesn't happen very often;
-- if you want to build mesa or quit.
+- if you want to build mesa or quit;
+- if want to build OpenSWR driver.

 After mesa build completes, because scons closes Command prompt on finish, I run it via "cmd /k", so after the script completes you are returned to Command Prompt.
 You'll have to manually close it.

 ## 4. Miscellaneous and build location